 Due Dates: Rolling (applications open until further notice)

-Summary: Supports individuals at any career stage pursuing or transitioning into careers that address global catastrophic risks, especially in AI and biosecurity.
+Summary: Supports individuals at any career stage to pursue or transition into careers reducing global catastrophic risks, especially in AI safety and biosecurity.

-This program provides flexible funding for individuals at any career stage who wish to pursue or transition into impactful careers aimed at reducing global catastrophic risks or improving the long-term future.
-The fund is especially interested in supporting those focusing on advanced artificial intelligence or global catastrophic biological risks, but proposals related to other existential threats are also welcome.
-Funding can support a wide range of career development activities, including graduate study, unpaid internships, independent research, career exploration periods, postdoctoral work, professional certifications, and other activities that help build career capital relevant to these fields.
+This program provides flexible financial support to individuals at any career stage who wish to develop or transition into impactful careers focused on reducing global catastrophic risks or improving the long-term future.
+Funding is available for a wide range of career development activities, including but not limited to graduate study, unpaid internships, independent study, career exploration periods, postdoctoral work, professional certifications, and online courses.